openownership/openownership.beta/_visualisation/optional/charts.md

 You may choose to combine several bars into one.

-* The value of the grouped bar is the [combined interest](/visualisation/core/summarisation) of the Beneficiaries that are grouped.
+* The value of the grouped bar is the [compounded and then combined interest](/visualisation/core/summarisation) of the Beneficial Owners that are grouped.
 * Label grouped bars with the number and type of Parties grouped. e.g.
   * 3 Persons
   * 2 Unknown Entities